Setting up a professional spray tan business

-My name’s Caroline, and having done over 26,000 spray tans in the 5 years of my beauty career, I am really exited to share the advice I have for you about setting up your own mobile, at home or salon based spray tan company.
+My name’s Caroline, and have done over 26,000 spray tans in the 5 years of my beauty career, I am really excited to share the advice I have for you about setting up your own mobile, at-home or salon-based spray tan company.

-I started out my mobile spray tanning business, to then renting a small salon space to setting up a salon business in my city centre focusing on being the only spray tan dedicated studio in my city.
+I started out my mobile spray tanning business, to then rented a small salon space to set up a salon business in my city centre focusing on being the only spray tan dedicated studio in my city.

 So why a spray tanning business and how Profitable is it?